 |To See a List of Messages ...||Perform this action...||Example Scenario|

-Containing a given string in the:
+Containing specified text in the:

-Type the string in the search field.
+Type the text in the search field.

 Corresponding to a given message ID